Logiqx/gpx-ideas/docs/core/README.md

 ### Basic Concepts

-- Enhancements which are deemed worthwhile for GPX 1.2
+- Implement worthwhile schema enhancements to produce GPX 1.2
 - Adhere to the existing GPX [standards](../standards.md)
-- Backwards compatibility
+- Ensure backwards compatibility
   - Make life easy for existing GPX 1.1 writers
-    - There are many GPX writers in the wild so adoption of GPX 1.2 should be as easy as possible
+    - There are many GPX writers in the wild, so adoption of GPX 1.2 should be as easy as possible
-    - Do not move or remove any existing elements / attributes
+      - Do not move, remove or rename any existing elements / attributes
-      - This includes not changing the definition of `<magvar>`
+      - Do not make changes to the schema that will cause compatibility issues
     - Only a namespace change should be required for GPX 1.1 compliant files to be GPX 1.2 compliant
   - Make life easy for existing GPX 1.0 and 1.1 readers
     - Most GPX readers do not take any notice of the namespace, whether it refers to GPX 1.0 or 1.1
     - Most GPX readers simply ignore elements that they don't understand
-    - Do not move or remove any existing elements / attributes
+    - Do not move, remove or rename any existing elements / attributes
-      - This includes not changing the definition of `<magvar>`
 - Continue using the Topografix domain for GPX schema and documentation, assuming this is possible
   - Limit the potential confusion amongst GPX developers... many existing references to topografix.com in GPX files
   - See [comment](https://www.topografix.com/gpx_mailing_list.asp#pbqhps+1tskr5v@YahooGroups.com) from Dan Foster in Apr 2018, saying there is no reason for the topografix domain to become inaccessible